qmachine/qmachine/docs/ruby.rst

     })

 The Ruby version of the API server has significantly less flexibility than the original Node.js version does.
-The only choice to persist storage is MongoDB_ for the message-passing interface, and the only choice for logging traffic data into a database is MongoDB.
+The only choice to persist storage for the message-passing interface is MongoDB_, and Mongo is also the only choice for logging traffic data into a database.

 ..
 The SQLite_ bindings are still present in the repository, but the presence